LiangliangNan/PolyFit/code/python/README.md

     - `python -m build`

-- Step 3: Install the wheel
+You can then find the generated wheel file in the `dist` directory.
+Users can use this wheel file to install PolyFit Python bindings without needing to build from source:

-    - `pip install dist/polyfit-1.6.0-py3-none-any.whl` # <-- Use your actual wheel file name
+`pip install dist/polyfit-1.6.0-py3-none-any.whl` # <-- Use your actual wheel file name

 You can verify the installation by running the following command:

-    - `pip show polyfit`
+`pip show polyfit`